 Interior: Carnival Breeze's 719 interior cabins typically feature 185 square feet of space.
 Configurations vary.
-You can choose upper and lower bunk, two uppers and lowers or twin beds that can be configured as a queen.
-Some have a curtained window overlooking a walkway.
-(Keep the curtains closed if you don't want passersby to look in.)
+Some have bunk beds or a curtained window overlooking a walkway.

-Oceanview: The size of the 221 oceanview cabins ranges from 220 to 230 square feet.
-Twin beds that can be converted to queens and sofa beds are standard.
+Ocean View: The size of the 221 ocean-view cabins ranges from 220 to 230 square feet.
 The more spacious ones have two baths: one tub/shower combo and one with shower.

-Balcony: The largest room category, with 851 balcony cabins available, has 45-square-foot balconies and 185 square feet inside.
-You'll find twin beds that convert to queens, two bedside tables and a sofa bed that sleeps one.
-Most balconies have two mesh, metal-armed chairs (some adjust to tip back) and a small table.
+Balcony: The 851 balcony cabins offer 45-square-foot balconies and 185 square feet inside.
+Most balconies have two mesh, metal-armed chairs and a small table.

-Those who book suites get early VIP embarkation and debarkation.
+Suites: Carnival Breeze has 54 suites.
+Those who book suites get priority embarkation and debarkation.